Exploring Cartan gravity with dynamical symmetry breaking: Decomposing the connection

-\end{widetext} This distinction between the appearance of $C^{ab}$ is important.
+The distinction between the appearance of $C^{ab}$ in the actions is important.
 For any combination of the actions for which $C^{ab}$ appears algebraically (after a partial integration), the equation of motion for $C^{ab}$ may be used to solve for $C^{ab}$ itself.
 Consequently, this solution can be re-inserted back into the actions, yielding a variational principle that depends solely on $V^{a}$ and $E^{a}$.
 In this case the contorsion field does not have independent degrees of freedom and is instead completely fixed by other fields.
-On the other hand, whenever the action contains contributions from the $\alpha_1$ and $\alpha_3$ terms the contorsion may not be solved for algebraically and thus should be regarded as a genuine dynamical field with independent degrees of freedom.
+On the other hand, whenever the action contains contributions from the $\alpha_1$ and $\alpha_3$ terms the contorsion may not be solved for algebraically and thus must be regarded as a genuine dynamical field with independent degrees of freedom; i.e. we have propagating torsion.

 The above seven actions remain completely general up to the requirement that $V^{2}\neq 0$ and that $\bar{\omega}^{ab}$ is well-defined.
 We will now concentrate on a sub-case which illustrates the consistency of the use of variables that assume $V^{2}\neq 0$.
 Though the approach of using variables which require a non-zero $V^{2}$ is clearly restrictive we will see that the variables enable in a simple way the recovery of more familiar looking geometric objects such as $g_{\mu\nu}$ and the torsion-free Ricci scalar ${\cal R}$.
 Indeed, this may be seen as a generalisation of the relationship between Einstein-Cartan gravity and the second-order formulation of gravity.
-The second-order formulation follows from the adoption of the ansatz (\ref{vij}) and does not admit more general solutions such as $e^{I}=0,\omega^{IJ}\overset{*}{=}0$ that vacuum Einstein-Cartan theory does.
+The second-order formulation follows from the adoption of the ansatz (\ref{vij}) and does not admit more general solutions such as $e^{I}=0,\omega^{IJ}\doteq0$ that vacuum Einstein-Cartan theory does.
 Clearly though, the description of gravity using the Einstein-Hilbert action and its variable $g_{\mu\nu}$ is justified if solutions to the equation of motion are consistent with its assumed invertibility, even if it is regarded as only sometimes recoverable from the Palatini action of Einstein-Cartan theory.

 We postpone discussion of the possibility that $V^{2}=0$ to Section \ref{vnull} but we stress that from the perspective wherein $V^a$ is a genuine dynamical field, {\em ad hoc} restrictions on $V^2$ (e.g. $V^2>0$, $V^2\neq0$, etc.) are rather unnatural.
 Instead, from the dynamical perspective we should in principle allow for possible solutions in which $V^2$ changes sign and can become zero on hyper surfaces.
 Such changes in the sign of $V^2$ will be accompanied with a change in metric signature.